Protein kinase C zeta type: PKMζ

 PKMζ is thought to be responsible for maintaining the late phase of long-term potentiation (LTP).
 LTP is one of the major cellular mechanisms that are widely considered to underlie learning and memory.
 This theory arose from the observation that PKMζ perfused into neurons causes synaptic potentiation, and selective inhibitors of PKMζ like zeta inhibitory peptide (ZIP), when bath applied one hour after tetanization, inhibit the late phase or maintenance of LTP.
 Thus, PKMζ was thought to be both necessary and sufficient for maintaining LTP.
 Subsequent work showed that inhibiting PKMζ reversed LTP maintenance when applied up to 5 hours after LTP was induced in hippocampal slices, and after 22 hours in vivo.
 Inhibiting PKMζ in behaving animals erased spatial long-term memories in the hippocampus that were up to one month old, without affecting spatial short-term memories, and erased long-term memories for fear conditioning and inhibitory avoidance in the basolateral amygdala.
 When ZIP was injected into rats' sensorimotor cortices, it erased muscle memories for a task, even after several weeks of training.
+PKMζ may form a self-perpetuating, positive feedback loop that can persist for months to maintain very long-term memories.

 In the neocortex, thought to be the site of storage for most long-term memories, PKMζ inhibition erased associative memories for conditioned taste aversion in the insular cortex, up to 3 months after training.
 The protein also seems to be involved, through the nucleus accumbens, in the consolidation and reconsolidation of the memory related to drug addiction.
 Although results from PKCζ/PKMζ-null mice demonstrate LTP and memory appear largely the same as wild-type mice, the normal function of PKMζ in LTP and long-term memory storage was shown to be compensated by the other atypical PKC isoform, PKCι/λ in the knock-out.
+It has been also shown that PKMζ works together with KIBRA in anchoring its activity so that when a protein degrades and needs to be replaced, the other remains in place, therefore more crucial than each molecule individually is the interaction between them in the persistency of memory.

 Alteration in PKMζ may be involved in neurodegeneration Alzheimer's disease.

-Model organisms

-Model organisms have been used in the study of PRKCZ function.
-A conditional knockout mouse line, called Prkcztm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program – a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out on mutant mice and three significant abnormalities were observed.
-Homozygous mutant males had Bergmeister's papilla, while both sexes had atypical plasma chemistry and abnormal melanocyte morphology.